Carrier Impact Updates

 South Africa Airways (SAA)

-All flights remain suspended through November 2020.
-Flights between Johannesburg and New York, Washington and Accra have been cancelled through December 2020.
+All flights remain suspended through December 2020.
 Click here to learn more.

 Resumed freighter service to China with direct flights between Chicago and Shanghai every Wednesday and Saturday.